Getting a Library Card

 - Rokus & WiFi Hotspots: 1 week (available only to WDL adult cardholders)

 - Anything checked out at Washington District Library will not accumulate late fees, except equipment (like Rokus and mobile hotspots).
-Overdue Rokus and Chromebooks are subject to fines of $2.00 per day, with a $20 maximum per item.
+Overdue Rokus and hotspots are subject to fines of $2.00 per day, with a $20 maximum per item.

 - Patrons with fines that exceed $5 will not be permitted to use the library or any of its services.
 Other libraries in our library system will not honor a patron card with $5 or more in fines / overdue materials.

 Holds and Inter-Library Loan

-- All materials, except newly added movies, museum passes, Rokus and Chromebooks, may have holds placed on them if the item is not currently available for checkout.
+- All materials, except newly added movies, museum passes and Rokus, may have holds placed on them if the item is not currently available for checkout.
 This may be done by using the online library catalog or by speaking to library staff in person or on the phone.

 - Books and other materials may be requested from other libraries by going to the library catalog and searching other libraries in the catalog.
 If an item is located that you wish to receive, place a hold on the item by clicking "Place Hold" and entering your library card number and pin number in the appropriate location on the screen.
 If you are unsure what your PIN is, please contact a library staff member at 444-2241.
 Individual libraries determine which materials they lend, and not all materials may be available for a hold.
 When requesting a book from another location, be sure to identify where you wish to pick up your item(s).
 You will be contacted by email or phone when your item(s) arrive and you will have 7 days to pick up the item.

 - If an item you would like is not in the library catalog for Washington or any other library in our system, you may request that item by filling out this form.

 Other Borrowing Policies